kesilchen/OJcaptchabot/README.md

 5. dont move your mouse

 note: if the captcha takes to long just wait the macro will it do in the 2nd run!
+note2: deactivate the notification for "MouseRecorder" because it will spamm you -_-

 #changelogs